nicolo-ribaudo/function-dynamic-scoping/readme.md

 Polyfilled indirect eval loaded /js/folder/mod.js
 ```

-Chrome without the unique sources (see `unique` in `js/main.js`) is one of the followings, depending on how planets are aligned:
+Chrome without the bytecode caching fix (see `unique` in `js/main.js`) is one of the following, depending on how planets are aligned:
 ```
 Inline function loaded /js/folder/mod.js
 Polyfilled function loaded /js/folder/mod.js